lip6/coriolis/documentation/UsersGuide/ViewerTools.rst

 The Selection Tab
 -----------------

-The *Selection* tab list all the components currently selecteds.
+The *Selection* tab lists all the components currently selected.
 They can be filtered thanks to the filter pattern.

 Used in conjunction with the *Netlist* **Sync Selection** you will all see